VICTORIAN PHILATELIC COUNCIL INC.

 The VPC maintains a fully enclosed trailer, which contains 30 double-sided 15 sheet exhibition frames.
 Use of the trailer and frames is available free of charge to affiliated Clubs.

-The VPC has colour copies of a large number of stamp displays on a wide variety of topics, which are used at stamp fairs and lent to affiliate Societies.
+The VPC has colour copies of a large number of stamp displays on a wide variety of topics, which are used at stamp fairs and meetings.
 Having copies reduces the security risk of handling original material.

 Contacting the Victorian Philatelic Council

-All inquiries about organised philately in Victoria and services provided by the VPC should be sent to :
+All inquiries about organized philately in Victoria and services provided by the VPC should be sent to: